 For many married couples in the United States, divorce is the only option.
 When a couple has exhausted all other avenues and realized that they no longer want to continue with their marriage, they can get a divorce.
-For former couples who get divorced in California, it’s important to know about the various types of alimony that are available within the state.
+For couples who get divorced in California, it is important to know about the various types of spousal support that are available within the state.

-Types of Alimony Available in California
+Types of Spousal Support Available in California

 In California, there are a few different types of alimony that are available.
 They include the following:

-- Permanent alimony: Permanent alimony is spousal support that one person pays to the other for the rest of that individual’s life.
-Generally, this type of alimony applies to marriages that lasted ten years or longer.
+- Permanent Spousal Support: Permanent spousal support is the type of maintenance that one person pays to the other until further court order, death of a party, or remarriage of the supported spouse.
+Generally, this type of spousal support applies to marriages that lasted ten years or longer.

-The attorneys with Bratton, Razo, and Lord have worked with couples and families throughout Riverside County since 1989 and are primed to help you resolve your case as effortlessly as possible.
+The attorneys with Bratton Razo, and Lord have worked with couples and families throughout Riverside County since 1989 and are primed to help you resolve your case as effortlessly as possible.
 Call (951) 684-9000 or connect with us online for a free consultation.